Should You Outsource NRC Generic Fundamentals Training?

 - Good outsource partners monitor the performance of their instructors to help guarantee customer satisfaction.

-Augmenting your training staff will help ensure that your investment in operator training pays off in highly qualified plant personnel, who pass their certification exam the first time through.
+Augmenting your staff will help ensure that your investment in operator training pays off in highly qualified plant personnel, who pass their certification exam the at the first attempt.